-That was 40 years ago, but moon-hoax enthusiasts are still with us today.
+That was over 40 years ago, but moon-hoax enthusiasts are still with us today.

 "The X-Files" brought all sorts of space conspiracies into the public consciousness in the 1990s and 2000s, and the rebooted version of the show addressed the moon landing in a 2018 episode.
 The conspiracy was also addressed in many other fictional TV shows, from "Futurama" to "Friends."